 To much fanfare, the new Russian fifth-generation Checkmate Light Tactical Aircraft (LTA) was unveiled on 20 July at the MAKS-2021 International Aviation and Space Salon in Moscow.

 A prototype of the prospective single-engine Sukhoi aircraft was demonstrated first to Russian President Vladimir Putin and then to industry experts and journalists.

-The aircraft has an aerodynamic design without a horizontal tail, an under-fuselage air intake and avionics similar to those on the Su-57.
+The aircraft has an aerodynamic design with a horizontal tail, an under-fuselage air intake and avionics similar to those on the Su-57.

 The design of the aircraft also includes a V-shaped all-moving tailfin and a single Izdelie 30 engine (which is also in development for the Su-57) with thrust vectoring.
 In addition, the aircraft has an auxiliary power unit to provide autonomous power for onboard systems.

 According to official announcements at MAKS-2021, Checkmate has a maximum payload of 7,400kg and its flight range without external fuel tanks is 2,900km.
 It can manoeuvre at up to 8G with a maximum speed of Mach 1.8.

 The aircraft has a low radar cross-section and a modern onboard EW system, as well as an AESA radar plus optical and radio reconnaissance stations.
 The AESA radar can provide simultaneous attack data on up to six targets.